reecetech/pactman/README.md

 provider.
 You must also provide `--provider-name=<ProviderName>` to identify which provider to retrieve pacts for from the broker.

-`--pact-files=<file pattern>` verifies the on-disk pact JSON files identified by the wildcard pattern (unix glob pattern matching).
+`--pact-files=<file pattern>` verifies some on-disk pact JSON files identified by the wildcard pattern (unix glob pattern matching).

 If you pulled the pacts from a broker and wish to publish verification results, use `--publish-results`